MoreRSS

 Joke

 That's all for now, folks!
 Have a great week.
-Be safe, make good choices, and eat fruit!
+Be safe, make good choices, and be a weirdo with your weirdo friends!

 cassidoo